 - Complete pre-surgical physical therapy ("prehab") if recommended

-- Remove tripping hazards (loose rugs, cords)
+- Remove tripping hazards like loose rugs and cords

 - Day of surgery: Most patients stand and take a few steps within hours